litejs/date-format-lite/README.md

 ### ToDo

-- [ ] Add timezone support for Date.format
+- [ ] Add timezone support for Date#date()

 ### Browser Support

-It should work IE6 and up but automated testing is currently broken.
+It should work in all browsers from IE5 and up but automated testing is currently broken.

 Links